Sabicool/Medicine/01 Disciplines/Gastroenterology/Conditions/Abdominal Compartment Syndrome.md

 - A transducer set is attached to a side-port of the IDC
 - The bladder is emptied completely then clamped
 - 20 mL of saline is introduced into the bladder and after giving the detrusor 60 seconds to relax, the reading in the transducer is the intra-abdominal pressure
+- Caveats
+	- Pressures may vary across individuals (with obese patients having higher baseline pressure values)
+	- As with all physiological phenomena, pressure _gradients_ are more important than _absolute_ pressure values
+		- Consequently, the intra-abdominal pressure value _in isolation_ is inadequate to define abdominal compartment syndrome
+	- Pressure measurements may be inaccurate in the context of pelvic pathology (e.g., hematoma directly compressing the bladder)
+	- Interpretation among patients who are not intubated and breathing passively on mechanical ventilation is challenging
+		- If analgesia/sedation causes normalization of the intra-abdominal pressure, this makes abdominal compartment syndrome less likely
 # Definitions
 - Raised intra-abdominal pressure (intra-abdominal hypertension) is defined by a sustained or repeated pathological elevation in intra-abdominal pressure ≥ 12 mmHg
 	- Normal = IAP 5-7 mmHg